 Gartner’s View of Virtustream and AWS

 Observe the discrepancy between AWS and Virtustream.
 In many Gartner Magic Quadrants, the fees paid to Gartner are instrumental in determining the ranking.
 However, these MQ’s match our viewpoints, and neither AWS nor Google are significant contributors to Gartner.
-The funds paid by Microsoft show their impact, because we do not see Microsoft anywhere near AWS, and they are significantly behind Google/GCP in the offering, although Microsoft/Azure is larger due to Microsoft’s ability to cross-sell existing customers into Azure.
+Microsoft’s funds show their impact because we do not see Microsoft anywhere near AWS, and they are significantly behind Google/GCP in the offering.
+However, Microsoft/Azure is larger due to Microsoft’s ability to cross-sell existing customers into Azure.

-Whichever way the client decides to go, Brightwork thinks the client must have an accurate representation of these two providers.
+Whichever way the client decides to go, Brightwork thinks the client must accurately represent these two providers.

-A large part of the decision is also related to how much the client wants to take control of their cloud services, versus having everything managed for them.
-Virtustream by the nature of their business model will provide less transparency than AWS as to the cloud services, as AWS is entirely open to customers.
+A large part of the decision is also related to how much the client wants to control their cloud services versus everything managed.
+Virtustream, by the nature of their business model, will provide less transparency than AWS as to the cloud services, as AWS is entirely open to customers.
 With Virtustream, the infrastructure and the services are combined with one company.
 With AWS, one can select from many partners ranging from “white-gloved” to smaller partners that tend to provide more specific technical support.
 Virtustream and AWS are appealing to a very different type of customer.